 In one sentence, the biology of sex may seem even simpler than using the “birds and bees” metaphor.
-Sperm gets ejected from the penis, enters the vagina, and swims up the reproductive tract until they reach the egg to fertilize it.
+Sperm gets ejected from the penis, enters the vagina, and swims up the reproductive tract until reaching an egg to fertilize.

 But it isn’t quite that simple.